“The past decade has seen Bjørke steadily rising amongst the ranks of artful, eclectic electronic producers…” XLR8R

-While having released single tracks on labels like Eskimo and Correspondant in the past - and most recently on Pachanga Boys´ label Hippie Dance with the slow burner Choir of Young Ravers (2017) - Kasper had a more steady relationship with the Hamburg based label Hfn Music, which released his long players: Standing on top of Utopia (2010) and Fool (2012) plus the EP Symptoms (2011) - as well as the double compilation "Remix Crusades (2007 - 2013)", showcasing Kaspers broad spectrum as a remixer.
+While having released single tracks on labels like Eskimo and Correspondant in the past - and most recently on Pachanga Boys´ label Hippie Dance with the slow burner Choir of Young Ravers (2017) - Kasper had a more steady relationship with the Hamburg based label Hfn Music, which released his long players: Standing on top of Utopia (2010), Fool (2012) plus the EP Symptoms (2011) - as well as the double compilation "Remix Crusades (2007 - 2013), showcasing Kaspers broad spectrum as a remixer.
 Through the years Kasper has remixed a wide range of acts from established underground artists like Weval, Sascha Funke, Danielle Baldelli, The Golden Filter, Sonns, Pillowtalk, Colder and Rebolledo - to much broader spanding names like Moby and Trentemøller - via labels like Bella Union, Ghostly International, Kompakt, Permanent Vacation, Multi Culti, Wolf + Lamb, Throne of Blood and Gomma.

-Together with his Icelandic friend Sexy Lazer, Kasper also makes music under the moniker The Mansisters.
+Together with his Icelandic friend Sexy Lazer, Kasper also makes music under the side project moniker The Mansisters.
 They released their debut “E.P.
 Phone Home” on Canadian My Favorite Robot Records in 2012 and has since then released their weirdo dark dance via Correspondant, Relish Recordings and as part of a series of EP releases under the imprint name Sisters & Brothers - via Hfn Music.
 Sisters & Brothers is sometimes music produced by themselves and sometimes by their friends - but always curated by The Mansisters.
+Their fourth Mansisters EP "Queens of the Night" was released in April 2019.